 A Crofter’s Cottage at Ryedale Folk Museum

-The pig’s ease of breeding and ability to feed from table scraps and orchard windfalls made it an ideal cottage animal in rural communities, long after cramped conditions banished it from urban areas in the nineteenth century.
+The pig was valued for its ease of breeding and ability to feed from table scraps and orchard windfalls.
+This made it an ideal cottage animal in rural communities, long after cramped conditions banished it from urban areas in the nineteenth century.